-No official transcripts or Diploma will be provided to students who have a past due balance due to the school.
+No official transcripts will be provided to students who have a past due balance due to the school.

 All requests for official letters of attendance, progression, and academic status should be submitted to the Office of the Registrar.
-Request can take up to 7 business days to execute.

 Transfer Hours